Everything PR News

 3. Founder visibility on retrievable surfaces.
 Long-form interviews, podcasts with transcripts, op-eds in named outlets.
 Not Instagram reels.

 4. Press room as structured data.
-A company press room built for AI ingestion as much as for journalists.
+A company press room built for machine ingestion as much as for journalists.
 Schema-tagged announcements, executive bios, fact sheets.

-Claude weights what it calls high-integrity sources — primary documents, peer-reviewed research, and publications with explicit editorial standards.
-A brand that gets cited inside Anthropic's flagship model carries the citation across the engine ecosystem, because Anthropic's training data choices influence what the rest of the field considers reliable.
+Answer engines increasingly weight what they treat as high-integrity sources — primary documents, peer-reviewed research, and publications with explicit editorial standards.
+A brand that shows up inside those surfaces carries the citation across the engine ecosystem, because the sources one engine trusts tend to be the sources the others trust too.

-The operational implication: if you want to influence online in 2026, start with the surfaces Claude reads — Wikipedia, .gov, .edu, peer-reviewed journals, named trades with editorial standards, and Reddit communities with strong moderation.
+The operational implication: if you want to influence online, start with the surfaces the engines read — Wikipedia, .gov, .edu, peer-reviewed journals, named trades with editorial standards, and community sites with strong moderation.

 The measurement

-Citation Share — the percentage of relevant AI answers in your category that mention or cite your brand — is the metric.
+Citation Share — the percentage of relevant engine answers in your category that mention or cite your brand — is the metric.
 It replaced share of voice.

 Run the prompts.
-"Who are the leading [category] companies?"
-"What is the best [product type]?"
-"Who should I trust on [topic]?"
-Count the answers across Claude, ChatGPT, Perplexity, Gemini, and Google AI Overviews.
+“Who are the leading [category] companies?”
+“What is the best [product type]?”
+“Who should I trust on [topic]?”
+Count the answers across every engine your buyer might use.
 That is your influence.

 If you are not in the answer, you are not influencing anything.